static-suite/static-suite-data-server/README.md

 The Data Server honors the structure of Static Suite's data directory.
 Each file is stored in a tree-like object, where directories and filenames are transformed into object properties.
 For example, the filepath `/en/entity/node/article/40000/41234.json` is transformed into `store.data.en.entity.node.article['40000']['41234.json']`

-Every JSON file is also added to a special `_items` object inside every tree leaf, so the above file will be available in:
+Every JSON file is also added to a special `_json` object inside every tree leaf, so the above file will be available in:

-- `store.data._items.main`
+- `store.data._json.main`
-- `store.data.en._items.main`
+- `store.data.en._json.main`
-- `store.data.en.entity._items.main`
+- `store.data.en.entity._json.main`
-- `store.data.en.entity.node._items.main`
+- `store.data.en.entity.node._json.main`
-- `store.data.en.entity.node.article._items.main`
+- `store.data.en.entity.node.article._json.main`
-- `store.data.en.entity.node.article['40000']._items.main`
+- `store.data.en.entity.node.article['40000']._json.main`

-Given a variant file named `/en/entity/node/article/40000/41234--teaser.json`, it would be added to the following `_items` object:
+Given a variant file named `/en/entity/node/article/40000/41234--teaser.json`, it would be added to the following `_json` object:

-- `store.data._items.variants.teaser`
+- `store.data._json.variants.teaser`
-- `store.data.en._items.variants.teaser`
+- `store.data.en._json.variants.teaser`
-- `store.data.en.entity._items.variants.teaser`
+- `store.data.en.entity._json.variants.teaser`
-- `store.data.en.entity.node._items.variants.teaser`
+- `store.data.en.entity.node._json.variants.teaser`
-- `store.data.en.entity.node.article._items.variants.teaser`
+- `store.data.en.entity.node.article._json.variants.teaser`
-- `store.data.en.entity.node.article['40000']._items.variants.teaser`
+- `store.data.en.entity.node.article['40000']._json.variants.teaser`

-As shown above, every directory path contains an special entry named `_items`, which is an object that contains `main` and `variants`:
+As shown above, every directory path contains an special entry named `_json`, which is an object that contains `main` and `variants`:

 - `main`: an array that contains, recursively, all files inside that directory that are not a variant.